1. Is corrugated the best material for boxes?

 We prefer a separate set of plates for each box size, especially if the printing varies.
 Whenever possible, we will optimize their use to create cost efficiencies.

-Redesigning and reevaluating every client’s needs are priorities for us.
+Designing and evaluating every client’s needs are priorities for us.
 Changes from the current carton design may improve performance.
 The use of high performance packaging will result in increased stacking strength with lower costs.

-The corrugated industry has reduced the usage of heavy metals and volatile organic compounds.
+The corrugated industry has reduced the usage of heavy metals and Volatile Organic Compounds (VOCs).
 We now use water-based inks exclusively.

 That’s a box manufacturer’s certificate, which you will usually find on a bottom flap of a box.
 The BMC states the name and location of the manufacturer, the minimum material specification being certified, and the gross weight and size limits.
 A carrier may deny damage claim insurance if these guidelines are not met.

-Acme Corrugated has been AIB certified for more than 10 years, demonstrating our commitment to packaging that is safe to use within food, pharma, medical, and similar industries.
-In 2016, we added FSC to our certifications, indicating our support for responsible use of paper materials within our products.
+Acme Corrugated has been AIB (American Institute of Baking) certified since 2004, demonstrating our commitment to packaging that is safe to use within food, pharma, medical, and similar industries.
+In 2016, we added FSC (Forest Stewardship Council) to our certifications, indicating our support for responsible use of paper materials within our products.
 More information about these certifications can be provided upon request.